 Shopify free trial allows you to get familiar with the platform and run some test orders.
 However, you can’t receive actual orders unless you pick a paid plan.
 If you don’t select a paid plan during or after the trial ends, your account will instantly be paused, and no action is required to cancel your Shopify account.

-Shopify is not only an easy way to launch and run your online business, it’s geared towards supporting entrepreneurs in crucial aspects, like taking care of the technical hassles or customer support.
+Shopify is not only an easy way to launch and run your online business, but it’s also geared towards supporting entrepreneurs in crucial aspects, like taking care of the technical hassles or customer support.

-Shopify is the leading eCommerce company and now home for over 1 million business owners around the globe.
+Shopify is the leading eCommerce company and is now home to over 1 million business owners around the globe.

 So, if you find this inspiring and helpful, don’t keep it to yourself!
 And now, let’s get straight into it.

 How Long Is Shopify Free Trial?

 You may be wondering how long does Shopify free trial last, and this is a fair question when starting out selling online with Shopify.